 - If you are relinquishing your study, please remove all personal items from the study and email firstname.lastname@example.org to set up an appointment to return the key to the Administrative Office.
 Personal items left in the study will be removed and held by the Administrative Office and held for thirty (30) days.
 Any keys not returned, unreported damage to the carrels or excessive trash will be charged to the faculty member.

 Lockers are available to any registered student on a first-come, first served basis.
 Lockers are located on the 3rd floor.
-You may apply for a locker at the Check-Out Desk or online using the Locker Application form.
+For more information, please see the Check-Out Desk on the first floor, or email email@example.com.